TECH4DX/MLops-Tools/README.md

 - Once all three steps in workflow `mnist-train-eval` passed, you can visit the mnist website with url `https://MASTER_NODE_IP:9003` .
 Draw a digit and test it.

-- Before you deploy the public network service, please make sure that the firewall policy of your cloud server allows outgoing communication on the required port, such as 2746 and 9003 .
+- Before you deploy the public network service, please make sure that the firewall policy of your cloud server allows outgoing communication on the required port, such as port `2746` and `9003` .